nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Start date and end date in the time range follows the format *DD-MM-YYYY*
   - There should be a space between `START_DATE` and `end/` (`filter start/01-11-2020end/02-11-2020` is invalid)
   - Task progress is a percentage value indicating how much of the task is done
+  - The search is case-insensitive. e.g `run` will match `Run`
+- The order of the keywords does not matter. e.g. `Project CS2103T` will match `CS2103T Project`
+- Only the name of the projects are searched
+- Must provide at least one keyword
+- There can be multiple keywords
+- Keywords provided must be complete words and will only match complete words from the name of the project. e.g. `find Task` will not return the **Taskmania** project.

-Example: `filter tn/CS2103T` filters all the tasks whose task names contain `CS2103T`, and displays those tasks.
+Example: `filter tn/CS2103T` filters all the tasks whose task names contain the keyword `CS2103T`, and displays those tasks.

 ### List all tasks `alltasks `